Barrister: Northern Ireland

 In April 2003 there were 554 barristers in independent practice in Northern Ireland.
-66 were King's Counsel (KCs), barristers who have earned a high reputation and are appointed by the Queen on the recommendation of the Lord Chancellor as senior advocates and advisers.
+66 were King's Counsel (KCs), barristers who have earned a high reputation and are appointed by the King on the recommendation of the Lord Chancellor as senior advocates and advisers.

 Those barristers who are not KCs are called Junior Counsel and are styled "BL" or "Barrister-at-Law".
 The term junior is often misleading since many members of the Junior Bar are experienced barristers with considerable expertise.

 Benchers are, and have been for centuries, the governing bodies of the four Inns of Court in London and King's Inns, Dublin.
 The Benchers of the Inn of Court of Northern Ireland governed the Inn until the enactment of the Constitution of the Inn in 1983, which provides that the government of the Inn is shared between the Benchers, the Executive Council of the Inn and members of the Inn assembled in General Meeting.

 The Executive Council (through its Education Committee) is responsible for considering Memorials submitted by applicants for admission as students of the Inn and by Bar students of the Inn for admission to the degree of Barrister-at-Law and making recommendations to the Benchers.
 The final decisions on these Memorials are taken by the Benchers.
 The Benchers also have the exclusive power of expelling or suspending a Bar student and of disbarring a barrister or suspending a barrister from practice.

 The Executive Council is also involved with: education; fees of students; calling counsel to the Bar, although call to the Bar is performed by the Lord Chief Justice of Northern Ireland on the invitation of the Benchers; administration of the Bar Library (to which all practising members of the Bar belong); and liaising with corresponding bodies in other countries.

 Scotland

-In Scotland, an advocate is, in all respects except name, a barrister, but there are significant differences in professional practice.

-In Scotland, admission to and the conduct of the profession is regulated by the Faculty of Advocates (as opposed to an Inn).
+In Scotland an advocate is, in all respects except name, a barrister, but there are significant differences in professional practice.
+Admission to and the conduct of the profession is regulated by the Faculty of Advocates (as opposed to an Inn).

 Crown dependencies and UK Overseas Territories

 Isle of Man, Jersey and Guernsey

 In the Bailiwick of Jersey, there are solicitors (called ecrivains) and advocates (French avocat).
-In the Bailiwicks of Jersey and Guernsey and on the Isle of Man, Advocates perform the combined functions of both solicitors and barristers.
+In the Bailiwicks of Jersey and Guernsey and on the Isle of Man, advocates perform the combined functions of both solicitors and barristers.